Surface Science

 Data Interpretation

-- Visual inspection: The data can be visualized using a variety of techniques, including contour plots, surface plots, and histograms.
+- Visual inspection: Data visualization includes contour plots, surface plots, and histograms.

-- Modeling: The data can be used to develop models of the surface structure and the surface reactions.
+- Modeling: Data is used to develop models of surface structure and reactions.

 Applications